Ivilili/github-search-ivana-livaja/README.md

 yarn start

 ```

-### npm start
-Runs the app in the development mode.
+It runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Note for setting up development